intensiongmbh/beercloak/README.md

   * automatically included into the master `admin` role
 * GUI extensions to the admin console

-### Structure

-`beercloak-core`: "core" module with some "business logic", to demonstrate packaging with dependencies
-`beercloak-module`: main module actually containing providers and everything (depends on `beercloak-core`)
-`beercloak-ear`: EAR packaging module to combine all the above into a deployable EAR

 ## Requirements

 * Keycloak 22.0